DebugSteven/ghc-compiler-errors/cfp.md

 within the language that focuses on these cooler topics that already productive Haskell users enjoy while there's a lack of community/resources to support people trying to learn (kudos to the people that do).
+It's pretty frustrating to learn Haskell and I think the community gets a bad reputation for that.
 I would like to make the barrier to entry less by creating content that excites, sympathisizes with, and helps someone that is just getting started.

 Content Relevancy: Haskell beginners and intermediates (but not neophytes) attending this talk will be able to